-The English Department offers the Australian Curriculum based on these principles:
+The English Department offers the Western Australian Curriculum based on these principles:

-- That all students can achieve significant learning outcomes, so long as the conditions necessary for their success are met.
+- All students can achieve significant learning outcomes, so long as the conditions necessary for their success are met.
 Therefore, we offer the same curriculum to, and have the same expectations of, all students. - Students learn in different ways and over variable time spans.
-Therefore, we accommodate a range of learning styles and needs. - Students' English learning is determined by: - a) The knowledge and skills we would like students to have at the end of their educational experience. - b) The extent to which the knowledge and skills can be clearly articulated and effectively monitored.
+Therefore, we accommodate a range of learning styles and needs. - Students' English learning is determined by: - a) the knowledge and skills we would like students to have at the end of their educational experience. - b) the extent to which the knowledge and skills can be clearly articulated and effectively monitored.

-English Curriculum
+Curriculum

 The lower school English curriculum is built on the three interrelated strands of language, literature and literacy.
-Teaching and learning programs should balance and integrate all three strands.
+Our program balances and integrates all three strands.
 Together, the strands focus on developing students' knowledge, understanding and skills in listening, reading, viewing, speaking, writing and creating.
-Learning in English builds on concepts, skills and processes developed in earlier years, and teachers will revisit and strengthen these skills as needed.
+Learning in English builds on concepts, skills and processes developed in earlier years, and teachers revisit and strengthen these skills as needed.

-In our Year ten course, students will engage with a variety of texts constructed for different audiences and purposes.
+In Year 10, students use spoken, written or visual communication to interact with others and experience learning in familiar and unfamiliar contexts, including local or global community and vocational context.
 They will interpret, create, evaluate, discuss and perform a range of spoken, written and multimodal texts.
-These include various types of media texts including newspapers, film and digital texts, fiction, non- fiction, poetry and dramatic performances and multimodal texts, with themes and issues involving levels of abstraction, higher order reasoning and intertextual references.
+These include various types of media texts including newspapers, film and digital texts, fiction, non- fiction, poetry, and multimodal texts, with themes and issues involving levels of abstraction, higher order reasoning and intertextual references.
 Students will develop a critical understanding of the contemporary media and the differences between media texts.